Maximus3214/Spammer/README.md

 # Spammer
-A bot that spams someone with a selected message (run the .exe file)
+A bot that spams someone with a selected message

+**Your anti-virus software might shout at you but thats only because of pyautogui**